vanus-labs/vanus-connect/connectors/source-mysql/README.md

 The MySql Source is a [Vance Connector][vc] which use [Debezium][debezium] obtain a snapshot of the existing data in a MySql database and then monitor and record all subsequent row-level changes to that data.

-For example,MySql database vance has table vance_test Look:
+For example,MySql database dbname has table user Look:

 ```text
 +-------------+--------------+------+-----+---------+----------------+